-The Faculty Affairs Committee of the University Senate, following extensive consultation with the Staff Affairs, Student Affairs, and Human Relations Committees, recommends that the University of Maryland establish a Family Care Resource and Referral Service for campus faculty, staff and students by September 2010.
+The Faculty Affairs, Staff Affairs, Student Affairs and Human Relations Committees of the University Senate recommend that the University of Maryland establish a Family Care Resource and Referral Service for campus faculty, staff and students by September 2010.
 Specifically, this Service should offer: seminars on quality child care and elder care; professional consultations addressing family care needs, options, and resources; establishment of a family care website; and educational resources to facilitate informed child and elder care choices.
 The proposed Service recognizes the diversity of family care needs among individuals on the campus.
 A modest financial investment will provide cost-effective family care services that should have an immediate, positive, and widespread impact on the University community.